apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Communication

-Chopin enables social plug-ins so your customers can easily reach you via **Email, Instagram, Facebook, and Line**.
+Chopin enables social plug-ins so your customers can easily reach you via **Phone, Email, Instagram, Facebook, and Line**.
 You also have the option to add **announcement** to broadcast important updates or discount information.

 <img src="/images/blog/social.png" class="post-img">